 Always make sure you choose the appropriate thread for your sewing project and the appropriate needle for your fabric/thread combination.

-How to care for your sewing machine
+3. Learn how to care for your sewing machine

 Store it under a dust cover at room temperature in a dry place to prevent rust.